 To tackle this question, a good starting point is to think about the objectives of getting an MBA and evaluate if there are better alternatives:

 #1.
-Credentials and credibility – with the abundance of MBAs and degree inflation, I’d argue that employers would value actual work experience more as a signal of quality.
-Because anyone can buy an MBA, no one can buy the work experience and knowledge from doing the job itself.
+Level-up your work experience and credibility: with the abundance of MBAs and degree inflation, I’d argue that employers would value actual work experience more as a signal of quality.
+For example, you could take up a risky or demanding project within your firm and work your ass off to knock it out of the park.
+Anyone can buy an MBA these days, but no one can buy the work experience and knowledge from doing the job itself.
 This certainly applies to me when I hire a junior in my team.

 #3.
-Change careers / career advancement – Why do an MBA, incur $300k for 2 years, only to change jobs?
-Why not do it now?
+Power your way up/across: Why do an MBA, incur $300k for 2 years, only to change jobs?
+Why not try to do it now?
 Ask for the internship, work for free even for a short time to gain valuable experiences for your CV to diversify and land the job you want, now.

 #4.
-Network – It’s true that you have more time to meet new people, attend events and meet up for coffee when not working full time.
+Create your own network – It’s true that you have more time to meet new people, attend events and meet up for coffee when not working full time.
 But this shouldn’t be your sole reason for taking up an MBA, as you can make time for this and start tapping and expanding your network now.
 Join societies, clubs or events post work or on weekends and off you go.

 #5.
 Have a good time / find yourself – The desire of a guilt-free career break or search for new direction is a common reason (subconscious or not) for taking an MBA.
 Given the high cost and additional work involved in this demanding course, I’d say it’s better to take at least 6 months off to travel the world, meet people or spend time with family.
 Not only it gives you the battery recharge you desperately need, I’m confident that you will learn more about your true likes and dislikes during that period of idleness, to give you a better sense of direction and purpose for your next phase.